atlisg/vegan-bot/pm.md

 * Deploy to server
 * Implement "Not Found" page
 * Change python scripts to scrapers when needed

+### In Progress

 * Make clickable areas bigger for select-bot, about, help, etc.

-### In Progress

-* Share button bug that Ægir found

 ### Done